Bearers Of Bad Tidings

 7 - Submit all City Programs and services to City Council for budget prioritization.
 This is a biggie!
 This kind of exercise has not been done for nearly a decade.
 It's going to force the council to make tough decisions about how this city spends it's diminishing dollars.

-FUND BALANCE ACCOUNT
+FUND BALANCE ACCOUNT IN JEOPARDY

-year ago Roeder cautioned the council about the precarious condition of our city's finances.
+More than a year ago Roeder cautioned the council about the precarious condition of our city's finances.
 He and the staff created a plan that, making some assumptions about issues that were unpredictable, might get us through this year.
 Sadly, the economy kicked us in the teeth with more ferocity than anticipated.
 As a result, unless some of the items above are implemented immediately, it will be necessary for the city to dip even more deeply into the Fund Balance account - $9.3 million as opposed to the projected $4.6 - to balance the 2009/2010 budget.
 And, even more disconcerting, there will be insufficient funds remaining in the account to help with the 2010/2011 budget next summer.
 If we end up using that $9.3 million this year, the city will have used more than $30 million in Fund Balance to balance our budget in the past two years!

 NEXT WEEK IS DECISION TIME

-to the council at their meeting on the 16th to be able to make informed decisions on some or all of the proposals above.
+Roeder and staff hopes to have information available to the council at their meeting on the 16th to be able to make informed decisions on some or all of the proposals above.

 TWEEDLE DUMB AND TWEEDLE DUMBER

-t about the budget.
+As expected, "the usual suspects" stood before the council to rant about the budget.
 Judi and Mike Berry - Perky and Dumbo - attempted to influence council decisions by presenting made-up numbers.
 Their predictable puppet show is getting very old.
 They imagine themselves financial experts, yet Perky couldn't get her numbers right and Dumbo was, well, himself - confused and confident.

 THE MOUTH RANTS, AS USUAL

-is blustering self to the council and told them flat out that he could cut 20% from the budget and not cut a single person.
+And, our municipal racist laureate, The Mouth From Mesa North (an aging, frustrated, mediocre actor who throws himself before any camera available), presented his blustering self to the council and told them flat out that he could cut 20% from the budget and not cut a single person.
 His two-minute tirade - it seemed much longer - was the same old stuff about buying and demolishing what he considers slum buildings in the city and complaining about the cost of the city helicopter.
 Later councilwoman Katrina Foley and City Attorney Kim Barlow set the record straight on his complaints.
 Much of what he wants to do is illegal - never a worry for him, the alleged lawyer.
 Police Chief Christopher Shawkey explained why we use the current style of helicopter instead of the Tinkertoy machine The Mouth prefers.

-SERVICE LEVELS SURE TO FAL
+SERVICE LEVELS SURE TO FALL

 The city is in deep guano and things are only going to get worse.
 Forty of the 54 people who opted for the retirement incentive will not be replaced.
 In addition, if the hiring freeze proposed above is implemented it will begin to affect service levels almost immediately.
 Things like streets being swept less frequently, delays at the Planning counter and slower responses to every kind of inquiry or call for service - except public safety calls - can be expected.
 Roeder will attempt to quantify those impacts for the council at their next meeting.